Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
 Your Azure environment contains multiple Azure virtual machines.
 You need to ensure that a virtual machine named VM1 is accessible from the Internet over HTTP.
-Solution: You modify a network security group (NSG).
+Solution: You modify a Network Security Group (NSG).
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.